Lightstreamer/Lightstreamer-example-Kafka-adapter-java/README.md

 ### Lightstreamer Server

- - Download Lightstreamer Server (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from Lightstreamer Download page, and install it, as explained in the GETTING_STARTED.TXT file in the installation home directory.
+ - Download Lightstreamer Server (Lightstreamer Server comes with a free non-expiring demo license for 20 connected users) from [Lightstreamer Download page](https://lightstreamer.com/download/), and install it, as explained in the GETTING_STARTED.TXT file in the installation home directory.
  - Make sure that Lightstreamer Server is not running.
- - Get the deploy.zip file from the [latest release](), unzip it, and copy the `kafkademo` folder into the `adapters` folder of your Lightstreamer Server installation.
+ - Get the deploy.zip file from the [latest release](https://github.com/Lightstreamer/Lightstreamer-example-Kafka-adapter-java/releases), unzip it, and copy the `kafkademo` folder into the `adapters` folder of your Lightstreamer Server installation.
  - Update the `adapters.xml` file with "kafka_bootstrap_servers" of your cluster created in the previous section; to retrieve this information use the steps below:
     1. Open the Amazon MSK console at https://console.aws.amazon.com/msk/.
     2. Wait for the status of your cluster to become Active.
 This might take several minutes.
 After the status becomes Active, choose the cluster name.
 This takes you to a page containing the cluster summary.
     3. Choose View client information.
     4. Copy the connection string for plaintext authentication.
  - [Optional] Customize the logging settings in log4j configuration file `kafkademo/classes/log4j2.xml`.
- - In order to avoid authentication stuff the machine running the Lightstreamer serve must be in the same vpc of the MSK cluster.
+ - In order to avoid authentication stuff the machine running the Lightstreamer server must be in the same vpc of the MSK cluster.
  - Launch Lightstreamer Server.

 ### Simulator Producer loop